axieinfinity/ronin-documentation/docs/node-operators/setup/testnet/combined.md

 ---
-description: Install a mainnet validator and bridge on one machine using Docker.
+description: Install a testnet validator and bridge on one machine using Docker.
+slug: /node-operators/testnet/combined
 ---

 # Run a validator and bridge together
-This guide demonstrates how to run a mainnet validator node and a bridge operator on one machine using Docker.
+This guide demonstrates how to run a testnet validator node and a bridge operator on one machine using Docker.

 ## Prerequisites
 ### Docker